Quantitative Assessment of Carrier Density by Cathodoluminescence. II. GaAs nanowires: Introduction

-Here, we use cathodoluminescence (CL) mapping as a rapid, contactless measurement method of the carrier density in single NWs.
+Here, we use cathodoluminescence (CL) mapping as a rapid, contactless method for the determination of carrier densities in single NWs.
 The high spatial resolution of this technique allows to distinguish different regions of a single NW.
-It is used to eliminate faulty regions and to study variations of the carrier concentration in well-controlled homogeneous regions.
-In a previous work, we have demonstrated the quantitative analysis of electron concentration in Si-doped GaAs NWs~\cite{Chen:2017}, and the luminescence analysis method has been further validated on a series of p-type and n-type GaAs planar reference thin films~\cite{Chen:2019a}.
-Here, we extend this work to a series of Be-doped (core and shell) and Si-doped (shell) GaAs NWs grown under different conditions.
-We assess quantitatively the carrier densities of both p-type and n-type NWs, either by fitting room-temperature (RT) CL spectra with the generalized Planck's law and an absorption model, or with the full-width at half maximum (FWHM) of low-temperature (LT) CL spectra.
-We discuss the agreement (p-doped) and disagreement (n-doped) with the target doping levels.
-In GaAs:Si NWs, we also unveil signatures of doping compensation that limits the carrier concentration in the shell, and of high concentrations in the top regions.
+It is used to discard defective zones and to study variations of the carrier concentration in well-controlled homogeneous regions.
+In a previous work, we have demonstrated the quantitative analysis of electron concentration in Si-doped GaAs NWs grown randomly on a Si(111) substrate~\cite{Chen:2017}.
+Luminescence analysis method and its accuracy have been further validated on a series of p-type and n-type GaAs planar reference thin films~\cite{Chen:2019a}.
+Here, we extend this work to a series of Be-doped (core and shell) and Si-doped (shell) GaAs NWs grown on periodically patterned Si substrates with different doping level targets.
+We assess quantitatively the carrier densities of both p-type and n-type NWs, either by fitting room-temperature (RT) CL spectra with the generalized Planck law and an absorption model, or with the full-width at half maximum (FWHM) of low-temperature (LT) CL spectra.
+We discuss the agreement (p-doped) and disagreement (n-doped) with the target doping levels in different growth conditions, and the homogeneity of the carrier concentration.
+In GaAs:Si NWs, doping compensation limits the carrier concentration in the shell.
+Importantly, we unveil signatures of high electron concentrations in the tip segment.